Temporary closure of the pathway

 About the project

-The universally accessible pathway will feature two segments totalling approximately one kilometre.
+The pathway design follows the NCC Capital Pathway Strategic Plan.
+The universally accessible pathway features two segments totalling approximately one kilometre.

 - Online consultation period: January 22 to February 14, 2021